gabmidori/gabmidori/README.md

 - 👋 Hi, I’m @gabmidori !
-Desenvolvedora em formação ✨✨
-- 👀 Interessada em aprender e ingressar na área de desenvolvimento, com maior interesse em backend.
-- 🌱 Atualmente estudando mais .NET/ C#
-- 📫 Contatos: midori.afuso@gmail.com e https://www.linkedin.com/in/gabrielamidoriafuso/
+Desenvolvedora✨✨

 <!---
 gabmidori/gabmidori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.